MoeHein13/CryptoDash_React_TypeScript/README.md

 Test 2 for soft

-trying out the revert for practice
+Mistakenly trying out the revert for practice